Common Joint Taping Issues and How to Solve Them

 This is a white powder containing gypsum board dust that is combined with water to produce a mud.
 This mud is then used to seal joints between drywall sheets.
 This is also called mud, spackle, or plaster.
 It is used to create the smooth, level 5 drywall finishes you see in quality constructed buildings and homes.

 Is your drywalling project proving to be more than you can handle on your own?
-Contact Drywall by Local Builders at 317-269-7319 for professional drywall services in Indianapolis, Indiana.
+Contact Drywall by AMFA at 317-269-7319 for professional drywall services in Indianapolis, Indiana.
 We serve residential and commercial clients.

 You Might Also Like: